 The number of students in Ukraine is rapidly declining

-Ukraine faces serious education in the field of education.
-According to the Ministry of Education and Science, the number of first -graders by 2029 may be reduced by one third.
-Deputy Minister of Education and Science, Galina Kuzmichova, noted that this trend is already noticeable: the current first -graders are 30% less than numerous compared to the students of the seventh grade.
+Ukraine is facing serious challenges in the field of education.
+According to the Ministry of Education and Science, the number of first-graders may decrease by a third by 2029.
+Deputy Minister of Education and Science Halyna Kuzmychova noted that this trend is already noticeable: current first-graders are 30% less numerous compared to seventh-graders.

-the main factors of such a downture are low birth rates and migration.
-The war and socio-economic difficulties forced many parents to go abroad with their children.
-According to the director of the Unicorn School, Vladimir Strashko, some schools have lost up to 90% of students, and this problem has affected both boys and girls.
+The main factors for this decline are the low birth rate in recent years and migration.
+War and socio-economic difficulties have forced many parents to leave the country with their children.
+According to Volodymyr Strashko, director of the Unicorn School distance learning school, some schools have lost up to 90% of their students, and this problem has affected both boys and girls.

-Indicators indicate that more than half of Ukrainian schools are filled with less than 200 children.
-Galina Kuzmichova emphasized that communities should review their approaches to educational infrastructure.
-“The illusion that all 13,000 schools have the future, no longer works.
-Optimization of a network of schools becomes a necessary reality, ”she stressed.
+Indicators show that more than half of Ukrainian schools have an enrollment of less than 200 children.
+Halyna Kuzmychova emphasized that communities should reconsider their approaches to educational infrastructure.
+“The illusion that all 13 thousand schools have a future no longer works.
+Optimization of the school network is becoming a necessary reality,” she emphasized.

-Over the past four years, the number of schools in Ukraine has decreased by 2 thousand.
-This is especially true of rural institutions where the population is declining rapidly.
-In cities, this trend is less noticeable, but there the demographic decline becomes obvious.
+Over the past four years, the number of schools in Ukraine has decreased by 2,000.
+This is especially true of rural institutions, where the population is rapidly decreasing.
+In cities, this trend is less noticeable, but even there, the demographic decline is becoming obvious.

-According to experts, optimization of the school network is inevitable.
-But communities should approach this issue carefully, providing access to quality education even in the most remote corners of the country.
-Distance learning may be one of the solutions.
+According to experts, optimizing the school network is inevitable.
+But communities should approach this issue thoughtfully, ensuring access to quality education even in the most remote corners of the country.
+Perhaps distance learning will become one of the solutions to the problem.

 spot_imgspot_imgspot_imgspot_img